 Myth No. 2: Dark-skinned people aren’t at risk

 Regardless of the tone of someone’s skin, anyone can develop skin cancer.
-Dr. Lisa Marlin of the John R Oishei Children’s Outpatient Center for Pediatric Dermatology tells SheKnows that “although those with darker pigment have slightly less risk than lighter-skinned individuals, absolutely anyone can develop skin cancer, and [...] should protect themselves when outdoors.”
+Lisa Marlin, a board-certified family nurse practitioner at the John R Oishei Children’s Outpatient Center for Pediatric Dermatology tells SheKnows that “although those with darker pigment have slightly less risk than lighter-skinned individuals, absolutely anyone can develop skin cancer, and […] should protect themselves when outdoors.”

 According to the Skin Cancer Foundation, those with darker skin tones are still at potential risk for developing skin cancer.
 And while skin cancers are more common in fair-skinned people, people of color are more likely to receive a diagnosis of skin cancer in the later stages when it’s harder to treat according to a 2016 study published in the Journal of the American Academy of Dermatology — so prevention and access to effective skin cancer screenings are key for everyone.